openvinotoolkit/open_model_zoo/models/public/aclnet/aclnet.md

 The `AclNet` model is trained on a dataset of environmental sounds (DES-53).
 For details about the model, see this [paper](https://arxiv.org/pdf/1811.06669.pdf).

-The model input is a segment of PCM audio samples in [N, C, H, W] format with the shape [1, 1, 1, 16000].
+The model input is a segment of PCM audio samples in [N, C, 1, L] format.

 The model output for `AclNet` is the sound classifier output for the 53 different environmental sound classes from the DES-53 database.